ajayraju999/Real-world-Data-Extraction-in-Digital-Gauges-using-Computer-vision-and-Tensorflow/README.md

 * Once you’ve collected all the images you need, you need to label them manually.
 There are many packages that serve this purpose. labelImg is a popular choice.
 * labelImg provides a user-friendly GUI.
 Plus, it saves label files (.xml) in the popular Pascal VOC format.
+* check that every image has a corresponding .xml file and save them in a particular training and testing directory.
 * The next step is creating a label map(.pbxt) for the classes.Classes need to be listed in the label map as shown in the below pitcure.

 ![ ](readme_images/Capture.PNG)